 If the change order is for a dispute resolution, and if first character code from Table 5-3.1. is E, F, G, or H, use Table 5-3.4., "Dispute Disposition (Characters 3 and 4)," to assign the third and fourth characters.
 Begin by selecting the code for the third character that most closely identifies the time frame before the dispute was resolved.
 The milestones for the third character are listed chronologically.
-For the fourth character, choose a code from Table 5-3.4. that most accurately explains how the dispute was resolved, such as entitlement, negotiated settlement, or arbitration award, and whether fully or partially resolved.
+For the fourth character, choose a code from Table 5-3.4. that most accurately explains how the dispute was resolved, such as entitlement, negotiated settlement, and arbitration award, full or partial resolution.